ne9z/dotfiles-nixos/README.txt

-Problem: the config documented in this repo enables HTTPS-only mode for Firefox and DNS-over-TLS is enforced by the local stubby DNS resolver.
+Problem: the config documented in this repo enables HTTPS-only mode for Firefox and DNS-over-TLS is enforced by the local dnscrypt2-proxy DNS resolver.
 We need to temporarily workaround these security measures in order to access captive portal page.